Nimble 20: Design

 The Nimble 20 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional ketch rig, a canoe hull, a rounded plumb stem, an angled transom, a transom-hung rudder controlled by a tiller and a fixed stub keel keel with a retractable centerboard.
+It has a fractional ketch rig, a canoe hull, a rounded plumb stem, an angled transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard.
 It displaces 2600 lb and carries 600 lb of ballast.

 The boat has a draft of 4.08 ft with the centerboard extended and 0.92 ft with it retracted, allowing beaching or ground transportation on a trailer.

 The boat is normally fitted with a small well-mounted 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin.
 The head is located in the bow cabin on the starboard side.
 Cabin headroom is 51 in.

 The design has a PHRF racing average handicap of 288 and a hull speed of 6.0 kn.